 Tenna supports a variety of wireless network technologies that optimize coverage, cost, and reliability for specific tracking needs.
-This includes 3G & 4G cellular technologies, including solutions specialized for tracker devices, and LoRaWan.
+This includes 3G and 4G cellular technologies, with solutions specifically for tracker devices.

-LTE-M is a 4G cellular wireless technology that gives the speed and coverage needed for tracking applications and is optimized for long battery life and low cost.
-LTE Cat M1 and LTE NB-IoT technologies get tracking data to the asset database reliably and inexpensively.
+LTE-M is a 4G cellular wireless technology that gives the speed and coverage needed for tracking applications.
+Optimized for long battery life and low cost, LTE Cat M1 and LTE NB-IoT technologies get tracking data to the asset database reliably and inexpensively.

 Global Positioning System (GPS) technology uses military maintained satellites to provide precise location data.
-GPS works almost everywhere outdoors to anywhere on the map, making it ideal for tracking fleets and vehicles and heavy equipment on the road.
+GPS works almost everywhere outdoors to anywhere on the map, making it ideal for tracking fleet vehicles, heavy iron and some mid-sized equipment.

-Vehicle telematics transmit valuable automobile data such as engine fault codes, sensor status information, and engine hours in addition to speed and location information.
-This detailed vehicle information indicates when preventative maintenance is needed in addition to real-time asset performance.
+Cellular or GPS vehicle and equipment trackers transmit valuable telematics data such as engine fault codes, sensor status information, and engine hours in addition to speed and location information.
+This critical information indicates when preventative maintenance is needed in addition to real-time asset performance.